TheSonOfThomp/AdamThompson/Portfolio/knowroaming.md

 ### Typography

-Early in the design process, I tried using some fonts from KnowRoaming's logotype and marketing materials, specifically [Brandon Grotesque](https://typekit.com/fonts/brandon-grotesque) and [Futura](https://typekit.com/fonts/futura-pt).
-These mockups never seemed to look right since these fonts were designed for print.
+Early in the design process, I tried using some fonts from KnowRoaming's logotype and marketing materials, specifically [Brandon Grotesque](https://typekit.com/fonts/brandon-grotesque) and [Futura](https://typekit.com/fonts/futura-pt)—two approachable sans-serif fonts.
+These mockups never seemed to look right since these fonts were designed for print, and weren't always readable on the phone screen.
 After exploring some other fonts, I decided that the simplest decision would be to use the system fonts: Helvetica Neue for iOS (at the time), and Roboto for Android.
-After experimenting with several fonts while designng both the app and other graphics, I was able to create this [full style guide](../KnowRoaming_Style_Guide_2015.pdf) which includes colour, typography, logo use, and other elements.
+After experimenting with several fonts while designng both the app and other graphics, I was able to create a [style guide](../KnowRoaming_Style_Guide_2015.pdf) which includes colour, typography, logo use, and other elements.
+Also included in the style guide guidelines for colours and font weights to use on different background colours.

 <figure class='folio_image' id='style-typography'>
 <a target='_blank'>